 Becoming a part of the team and financing treatment

-Roughly 60% of respondents indicated that when it comes to their PD, they feel strongly that they play an active role in the treatment decision-making process.
-Conversely, only 7% of respondents strongly felt the opposite to be true and felt as though they did not play an active role when it comes to treatment planning.
+Roughly 60 percent of respondents indicated that when it comes to their PD, they feel strongly that they play an active role in the treatment decision-making process.
+Conversely, only 7 percent of respondents strongly felt the opposite to be true and felt as though they did not play an active role when it comes to treatment planning.
 Additionally, when it comes to seeking out information about PD, many respondents reported wanting to be in the know and wanting to do their own research.
-In fact, over 40% of those surveyed said that they strongly agreed with the statement, “I actively seek out information about the latest Parkinson’s disease medications.”
+In fact, over 40 percent of those surveyed said that they strongly agreed with the statement, “I actively seek out information about the latest Parkinson’s disease medications.”

-Overall, the financial impact of PD on individuals with the condition was reported to be moderate, with over 70% of respondents reporting that they spent less than $200 a month (out-of-pocket) on PD-related therapies.
+Overall, the financial impact of PD on individuals with the condition was reported to be moderate, with over 70 percent of respondents reporting that they spent less than $200 a month (out-of-pocket) on PD-related therapies.